mpessotto-endpoint/end-point-blog/2024/12/the-django-experience.md

 The Mojolicious
 [tutorial](https://docs.mojolicious.org/Mojolicious/Guides/Tutorial)
 doesn't even mention the database.
-Basically, you can use any ORM or no ORM at all, if you prefer so.
-However, Mojo gives you the way to create make the DB handle available everywhere in the application.
+You can use any ORM or no ORM at all, if you prefer so.
+However, Mojo gives you the way to make the DB handle available everywhere in the application.

 You could use, e.g.
 [DBIx::Connector](https://metacpan.org/pod/DBIx::Connector),